-In addition, Council leaders engage regularly with other national organizations in the AOM and CAM fields to forward the AOM profession.
+In addition, Council leaders engage regularly with other national organizations to forward the acupuncture & herbal medicine profession.
 Affiliations include the American Society of Acupuncturists (ASA), Academic Consortium for Complementary and Alternative Health Care (ACCAHC), National Association of Advisors for the Health Care Professions (NAAHP), Society for Acupuncture Research (SAR) and Shen Nong Society.

-The CCAOM hosts two member conferences in cities across the country.
+The Council hosts two member conferences in cities across the country.
 The conferences offer valuable opportunities for attendees from member colleges to reconnect and make new connections.
-Committee and educational sessions that fill the conference schedule address timely issues that impact member colleges and the AOM profession.
+Committee and educational sessions that fill the conference schedule address timely issues that impact member colleges and the profession.

 Workshops, keynote speakers and panel discussions on topics which are critical to member colleges are offered at all spring and fall Council conferences.
 Recent topics include:

-Discussion Forum – For the first time ever, networking with other members is available through the Council website!
+Discussion Forum – Networking with other members will soon be available through the Council website!
 Connecting online with members who share interests and concern, which has been requested widely, is now here (login required).